abkour/moonlight/src/demos/02_environment_mapping/README.md

 ### Implementation

-First, we load the cube into memory.
+First, we load the texture cube into memory.
 For this I chose to use DirectTX12, because of its ease of use.
 To create a descriptor for a cube texture we simply populate the 'TextureCube' field of the 'D3D12_SHADER_RESOURCE_VIEW_DESC'.
 In particular, we set the 'TextureCube.MipLevels' field to 6.
 The rest is standard resource handling.